 Carnival of Ivrea

-Held in the Piedmontese town of Ivrea (province of Turin), the world-famous Carnival of Ivrea stems from ancient neighborhood celebrations, but it was officially established only in 1808.
+Held in the Piemontese town of Ivrea (province of Turin), the world-famous Carnival of Ivrea stems from ancient neighborhood celebrations, but it was officially established only in 1808.

-The spirit of this Carnival celebration is to commemorate the expulsion from the city of a hated tyrant who was starving the population; he was chased away thanks to the rebellion of a miller's daughter (the mugnaia).
-This event took place in the Middle Ages.
+At the heart of this Carnival celebration is a commemoration of the city's medieval-era expulsion of a hated tyrant who was starving the population; he was chased away thanks to the rebellion of a miller's daughter (the mugnaia).
 During the French occupation of Italy in the 19th century, the Carnival celebration was modified by adding representatives of the French army.

-The Carnival of Ivrea is especially famous for the Battle of the Oranges, an allegory of the struggle for freedom.
+The Carnival of Ivrea is especially famous for its Battle of the Oranges, symbolizing the struggle for freedom.
 It re-evokes the civil war that broke out between the people of Ivrea and the royal Napoleonic troops.

-The re-enactment involves squads of “aranceri” on foot, representing the people, and squads of “aranceri” on carts, representing Napoleonic troops, throwing oranges (symbolizing arrows) at each other.
+The re-enactment involves squads of aranceri on foot, representing the people, and groups of aranceri on carts, representing Napoleonic troops and the "leg up" they had.
+Both groups throw oranges (symbolizing arrows) at each other.
 Meanwhile, on the streets, the Mugnaia and her cortège distribute sweets and presents to spectators.
-The traditional procession through Ivrea features floats, folkloristic groups and music performers from all of Italy and Europe.
+The traditional procession through Ivrea features floats, folklore groups and music performers from all of Italy and Europe.

-The re-enactment of the battle fills the city with many colors and scents.
+Orange may be the dominant shade and smell, but the re-enactment of the battle fills the city with many memorable colors and scents.

 Carnival of Putignano

-Putignano is a town in the province of Bari, on the Murge Plateau in the Itria valley, an area in Apulia home to the famous trulli.
+Putignano is a town in the province of Bari, on the Murge Plateau in the Itria valley, an area in Puglia home to the famous trulli.

-The Carnival of Putignano is the longest in Italy, beginning December 26 and ending on Mardi Gras with an evening parade and the “funeral” of Carnival.
+The Carnival of Putignano runs longer than any other version in Italy, typically beginning December 26 and ending on Mardi Gras with an evening parade and the “funeral” of Carnival.

 The origins of this Carnival go as far back as 1394, making it one of the most ancient carnivals in Europe.
 That year, the Knights of Malta, then the governors of the area, moved the relics of St. Stephen from St. Stephen’s Abbey in Monopoli inland to Putignano to protect them from the Saracens.
 When the remains of the saint arrived, farmers halted their work to follow the religious procession, and when it was over, they celebrated with song and dance.

-According to legend, from improvised verses and satire in the local dialect arose the tradition of “propaggini”, a tradition that is still at the heart of the local carnival celebrations: dozens of poets take turns on the stage of the town’s piazza and recite for hours satirical rhymes to entertain the people.
+According to legend, from improvised verses and satire in the local dialect arose the tradition of propaggini, a tradition that is still at the heart of the local carnival celebrations: dozens of poets take turns on the stage of the town’s piazza and recite satirical rhymes, entertaining the people for hours.
 As in all Carnival celebrations, masks and papier-maché floats take over the town in an explosion of colors and cheerfulness.

 Carnival of Cento

-The Carnival of Cento, a town near Ferrara in Emilia-Romagna, has ancient origins as testified by a 17th century fresco painted by a Cento native, Gian Francesco Barbieri, known as Guercino; it displays a local mask, "il Berlingaccio" during a party thrown for the citizens on Shrove Tuesday by the town’s Magistrate in the city hall.
+The Carnival of Cento, a town near Ferrara in Emilia-Romagna, has ancient origins as testified by a 17th-century fresco painted by a Cento native, Gian Francesco Barbieri, known as Guercino; it displays a local mask known as il Berlingaccio, during a party thrown for the citizens on Shrove Tuesday by the town’s magistrate.

-While maintaining its historic connotations, the Carnival of Cento has now become an important folkloristic event because it was twinned with the Carnival of Rio de Janeiro in 1993.
+Though it maintains its own historic connotations, the Carnival of Cento became a higher-profile folklore event after being twinned with the Carnival of Rio de Janeiro in 1993.

 Float parades begin in the early afternoon and traverse the historic center several times, accompanied by music and masked dancing figures, while the Carnival’s patron leads the event in Piazza Guercino.
-One of this carnival’s original features is the launch of inflatable and plush objects from the floats to spectators; locals call it “gettito”.
+One of this carnival’s most noteworthy features is the launch of inflatable and plush objects from the floats to spectators; locals call this activity gettito.

-The Carnival runs for the five Sundays prior to Lent.
-On the last Sunday, an award ceremony is held for the best costumes, entertainment and music, and for the best “gettito”.
+The Carnival runs for the five Sundays leading up to Lent.
+On the last Sunday, an award ceremony is held for the best costumes, entertainment and music, and for the best gettito.

-As the last parade takes place, the local mask “Tasi” is burned, as a firework display lights up Cento.
+As the last parade takes place, the local mask known as Tasi is burned, and a firework display lights up Cento.